HOME WISE Uranium Project > Mining & Milling > Issues > Operating mines in Asia > India >

 Survey finds excess deformities and cancer near Jadugoda uranium mine

-In a shocking revelation, the Indian Doctors for Peace and Development (IDPD) external link has come out with some bare truths regarding health hazards faced by miners working in the Uranium Corporation of India Limited (UCIL) in the form of a detailed survey report.
+In a shocking revelation, the Indian Doctors for Peace and Development (IDPD) has come out with some bare truths regarding health hazards faced by miners working in the Uranium Corporation of India Limited (UCIL) in the form of a detailed survey report.
 The survey was undertaken by the organisation affiliated to Germany-based International Physicians for Prevention of Nuclear War (IPPNW) in association with Jharkhandi Organisation Against Radiation (JOAR).

 "The study was conducted between May and August 2007," said Shakeel Ur Rahman, the secretary of the national council of the association.
 Conducted in two different phases, while one survey concentrates on villages within the radius of 2.5 km from the mines, a similar one was undertaken in villages about 30 km from the mining areas.
 A total of 2,118 households in the first category, while another 1,956 households were studied in the second category.